rkdud007/blog/content/mini-storage-proofs.md

 - starknet/StarknetStorageproof:

 In Starknet, there is no rlp encoding so passed each individual field.
+Also compared to Ethereum, a block hash is defined as the Pedersen hash of the header’s fields.
+Check more detail [here](https://docs.starknet.io/documentation/architecture_and_concepts/Network_Architecture/header/).

 ```rust
         // =================================